 Best budget Android smartwatch

-Size: 46mm w/ 22mm straps / Weight: 34g / Battery life: up to 14 days / Display type: OLED touchscreen / GPS: Dual-frequency and six GNSS systems / Connectivity: Bluetooth, Wi-Fi / Water resistance: 5ATM / Music storage: 2.3GB
+Size: 46mm w/ 22mm straps / Weight: 34g / Battery life: Up to 14 days / Display type: OLED touchscreen / GPS: Dual-frequency and 6 GNSS systems / Connectivity: Bluetooth, Wi-Fi / Water resistance: 5ATM / Music storage: 2.3GB

 Amazfit’s made a name for itself making budget wearables that punch far above their weight.
 I’ve been consistently impressed by the GTR line of smartwatches over the years, and the $199.99 GTR 4 is no exception.

 Not only does it have a classic look, but you also get 14 days of battery life and a color, always-on OLED display.
 New to the GTR 4 is dual-band GPS — a feature that Apple and Garmin only recently introduced to their higher-end smartwatches.
 Or, if you like to plan your own trail runs or hikes, you can import your own GPS routes, too.
 It tracks 150 sports and features all-day continuous heart rate monitoring.
 You can also monitor stress, sleep, and SpO2 levels.
 For smart features, you can take calls on the wrist, and it has two digital assistants: Alexa and a proprietary offline assistant.
 The device also syncs with Strava and Adidas Running.

 The GTR 4 isn’t the best smartwatch around.
 Flagship watches can do everything the GTR 4 can do but in a sleeker, more polished package.
 However, they can’t do it at this price.
 If price is your main priority, this gets you incredible bang for your buck.
 Plus, you can frequently find Amazfit devices on sale.
 The icing on the cake is it works just as well on Android as it does on iOS.